 Hypothesis:

-This project will assess the hypothesis that miRNAs are selectively exported via exosomes, and that cavin-1 is somewhat responsible for this in a PC3 model.
-As the cavins don’t directly mediate the export of miRNAs, it is hypothesed that any found miRNA ESCRT proteins will also be differentially regulated in response to cavin-1 similar to the miRNAs exported.
+This project will assess the hypothesis that miRNAs are selectively exported via exosomes through RNA-chaperon proteins in lipid raft membranes.
+I will use the established cavin-1 PC3 cell line model to evaluate this hypothesis.

 Include a figure detailing the proposed mechanism, potentially.